mucherino/teaching/OOP/MU-puzzle.md

 The puzzle asks the following question.
-Given the starting chain **MI**, can we construct the chain **MU** by applying to the starting chain a specific sequence formed by exclusively the following 4 transformation rules:
+Given the starting chain **MI**, can we construct the chain **MU** by applying to the starting chain a specific sequence formed by exclusively the following 4 transformation rules?

 - *rule 1* : if the chain ends with an **I**, then we can add **U** to the chain (for example, **MII** becomes **MIIU**);